qaderi-coding/smart-generator/README.md

 - Install web3modal package through running the `npm install web3modal`
 - Install ethers.js package through running the `npm install ethers` command

-Once the dependencies are get installed you will prompt to confirm the contract and network names that you entered earlier, Please, press enter. don't type any thing.
+Once the dependencies are get installed you will be prompted to confirm the contract and network names that you entered earlier.
+Please, press enter, don't type anything.

 <img src = "./public/images/screenshot3.png">

 Then, it will create the following files along with common code

-- First, it Will create constant file along with following code
+- First, it will create constant file along with following code
 ```
 export const CRYPTODEV_ADDRESS = "address of your cryptodev contract"
 export const abi = []
 ```
-- Second, it Will change the index.js code to the following initial code needed by a common project to connect a wallet and sign or provide a transaction
+- Second, it will change the index.js code to the following initial code needed by a common project to connect a wallet and sign or provide a transaction
 ```
 import { providers } from "ethers";
 import React, { useEffect, useRef, useState } from "react";